My Town Inagi 2019 Mr. Eiji Shiobara

 There are about 40,000 bees in one hive.

 Mr. Shiobara hopes that through beekeeping, children will have questions about various things and find their own answers.
-He also said that he would like to teach the importance of the food chain and the process of growing crops until they reach their mouths, because we live in an age when we can easily get what we want by going to the supermarket.
+He also said that he would like to teach the importance of the food chain and the process of growing crops until they are in your mouth, because it is an era when you can easily get what you want to eat by going to the supermarket.

 Mr. Shiobara hopes that many children will continue to experience beekeeping and feel that "the knowledge and education they have acquired are assets that cannot be stolen by anyone."